Want to work with a full-stack software developer? Not before you know everything about the techies who call themselves full-stackers.

 Front-end fundamentals

 Full-stack developers possess both front-end and back-end development knowledge, with a specialization in one of them.
-But they should be skilled in the basics of both.
-So you need to check for fundamentals for frontend development.
-This includes topics like HTML, CSS, and JavaScript, among others.
+However, they should be skilled in the basics of both.
+So you need to check for fundamentals for front-end development.
+This includes topics like HTML, CSS, and JavaScript.

 Server-side fundamentals

 Similarly, you must test their server-side fundamental knowledge if they specialize in front-end development.
-This can include things like PHP, API, REST, SOAP, Cache, AWS, etc.
+This can include things like PHP, API, REST, SOAP, Cache, and AWS.

 User Experience design